Primary Investigator

 Curriculum Vitae

 Our lab explores comparative vertebrate physiology, including developmental biology, fish thermal biology and the cardiovascular system.
-We are interested in the biology of fish and reptiles, including Crocodilians, equatorial tropical fishes, fishes in southern California, embryonic reptilian cardiovascular systems, and freshwater fishes.
-Please check out the news items, below, for some recent information on what we're up to!
+We are interested in the biology of fish and reptiles, including tropical fishes, fishes in California, crocodilians, metabolism, and cardiovascular systems.

 News